pablo-icm/emm/content/publication/gasol-lack-1993/index.md

   Changes in population abundances of bacteria and heterotrophic nanoflagellates are mainly determined by nutrient supply and grazing, and also by complex trophic interactions with numerous feedbacks.
-Empirical relationships between BA and HNFA across systems can only partially explain these changes in terms of predator‐prey dependence.
+Empirical relationships between BA and HNFA across systems can only partially explain these changes in terms of predator-prey dependence.
 links:
 - name: URL
   url: https://aslopubs.onlinelibrary.wiley.com/doi/10.4319/lo.1993.38.3.0657